Author’s note: This is a longer version of an Oregonian op-ed from July 21.

 5. Use citizen assemblies to solve sticky policy issues.

-Some problems—climate change, for instance— desperately need to be solved, but lawmakers can’t agree on solutions or they keep kicking the can down the road.
+Some problems—climate change, for instance—desperately need to be solved, but lawmakers can’t agree on solutions or else they keep kicking the can down the road.
 For issues like these, states could make use of Citizen Assemblies—groups of regular people selected to represent the full geographic and socio-economic diversity of the state.
 The group of regular citizens meets and has access to witness testimony and other information to help them learn about and evaluate the tricky issue, and has professional facilitators to help them have productive conversations about the topic.
 They then formulate a common-sense solution that the majority of them can get behind.

 Oregon could build on its experience with the Citizen Initiative Review and choose one urgent but sticky issue each year and assign it to a Citizen Assembly instead of the legislature.
 This would both ensure that the issue gets addressed in a timely fashion because the Citizen Assembly could focus just on that issue until they find and implement a workable solution, and it would free legislators up to pass other bills, especially bipartisan bills, instead of throwing fits and leaving the state.